List of Hell Teacher: Jigoku Sensei Nube characters: Class 5-3

-Another of the more prominent "background characters," Shizuka Kikuchi (Kikuchi Shizuka 菊地静) was initially introduced as a one-joke character.
+Another of the more prominent "background characters," she was initially introduced as a one-joke character.
 During a class on the Ichimatsu Doll, Nūbē uses a cute girl with long black hair (Shizuka) as part of a joke to dispel a possession.
 Apart from this early joke, Shizuka is typically found in the background, either participating in activities with the rest of the class or spending time with her best friend, Noriko.
 However, while she appears innocent in the background, a later chapter reveals that this allows her to easily inform on her classmates to Nūbē, driven by a strong sense of justice that she prioritizes over her friendships (which nearly gets her into trouble with a dangerous team of yōkai).